In-Situ Engineering of the Anisotropic Rabi Model in Circuit QED: Conclusions

-The proposed architecture is readily implementable with current superconducting circuit technology and compatible with various qubit platforms, including transmons, flux qubits, and fluxoniums.
-The coupling ratio $g_{C}/g_{L}$ is primarily determined during device design through lithographic patterning, making the interaction type a static property that requires no dynamic control.
-This simplicity, combined with the rich physics accessible through continuous tuning of the mixing angle $\theta$, makes the platform particularly versatile for exploring quantum phenomena across the full parameter space of the ARM.
+The proposed architecture is readily implementable with current superconducting circuit technology and is compatible with various qubit platforms, including transmons, flux qubits, and fluxoniums.
+Crucially, while the direct coupling scales are established during lithographic patterning, the overall interaction type is not rigidly fixed post-fabrication.
+The in-situ adjustability of the mediated coupling acts as an active compensator for fabrication tolerances.
+This flexibility, combined with the rich physics accessible through continuous tuning of the mixing angle $\theta$, makes the platform particularly versatile.

 Looking forward, this work opens several promising directions for future research.
 The clean isolation of AJC interactions could enable novel quantum information protocols leveraging two-photon processes and squeezed states.
-The ability to statically control interaction symmetries may facilitate the exploration of symmetry-protected quantum phases and critical phenomena.
-Furthermore, the enhanced readout capabilities demonstrated here could be integrated with quantum error correction schemes to improve fault-tolerant quantum computing architectures.
-We anticipate that this geometrically engineered coupling approach will provide a valuable new toolset for fundamental studies of light-matter interactions and the development of advanced quantum technologies.
+The ability to dynamically tune interaction symmetries may facilitate the exploration of symmetry-protected quantum phases and critical phenomena.
+Furthermore, the coherence protection and enhanced readout capabilities demonstrated here could be integrated into quantum error correction schemes to improve fault-tolerant architectures.
+We anticipate that this architecture will provide a valuable new toolset for fundamental studies of light-matter interactions and the development of advanced quantum technologies.